Dickcissel

 Dickcissel, Spiza americana, Female.
 Photograph taken within the Reserva Monte Mojino, Alamos, Sonora, November 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

 Dickcissel, Spiza americana, Male.
-Sepember 2017.
+September 2017.
 Contributor and location unknown.

 The Dickcissel is sparrow-shaped and small in stature.
-They are both sexually dimorphic and sexually dichromatic with the males being about 20% larger than the females and have a streaked grayish head, a yellowish supercilium, white chin, thin lateral throat stripes, a black throat patch, a bright yellow breast, a chestnut shoulder, a brown streaked back, a light-gray belly and blackish wings and tail.
-The females are similar to the males but have duller facial and head patterns, a fainter lateral throat stripe and do not have a black throat patch.
-Their pale pinkish brown bill is tipped in slate black in winter and pale brown with gray to bluish gray tinge during breeding season, their iris is dark brown, and their legs and feet are a pale pinkish buff in younger birds and brown in older birds.
+They are sexually dimorphic and dichromatic, meaning that males and females differ in plumage and overall size.
+Males are about 20% larger than the females and have a streaked grayish head, a yellowish supercilium, a white chin, thin lateral throat stripes, a black throat patch, a bright yellow breast, a chestnut shoulder, a brown-streaked back, a light-gray belly, and blackish wings and tail.
+Females are similar to the males but have duller facial and head patterns, a fainter lateral throat stripe, and do not have a black throat patch.
+Their pale pinkish brown bill is tipped in slate black in winter and pale brown with a grey to bluish grey tinge during breeding season, their iris is dark brown, and their legs and feet are brown.
+Juveniles are dull, resembling females but often lack yellow and show dark centers to back feathers and cream to buff tips to the upper wing coverts.
+This appearance forms distinct wing bars.
+The legs and feet of juveniles are pale pinkish buff.